 See the similarities?
 Doctors and patients may be two completely kinds of users but in the end, they both have common issues.

-Our market is not that big as expected to be.
-(But that’s is not a problem)
+Our market is not as big as expected to be.
+(But that’s not a problem)

 Doctors use strictly their laptop or desktop for their job-related tasks whereas 95% of the patients use their phones.

 Almost 15% of parents are anti-vaxxers or they are not sure if they want to vaccinate their children